uport-project/uport-connect/docs/index.md

 -   Use frictionless app linking for mobile browsers

 The uport-connect library is a client-side library that allows you to interact with a user's uPort identity&mdash;through the mobile app.
-Over this communication channel, you can create requests for a user's data, share credentials, and generate signature requests for transactions on a user's mobile app.
+Over this communication channel, you can create requests for a user's data, share credentials, and generate transactions to be signed on the user's mobile app.